Free Flow Yoga

-We can only realize non-physical aspects of our being, when our meditation happens each and every moment in our Life.
+We can only realize non-physical aspects of our being when our meditation happens every moment in our Life.
 Then, meditation no longer becomes a “practice” or thing we do sitting with our eyes closed.
 It is every moment.
-Only through the meditative state we will know about Beyond the Physical levels.
+Only through the meditative state, we will know about Beyond the Physical levels.

 TIME IS PRACTICE